bradmartin333/hevc_player/README.md

   1.  `cd emsdk/`
   1. `./emsdk install latest`
   1. `./emsdk activate latest`
+- `npm install` to install dependencies in the project root directory
 - `npm run dev` to start the development server in the project root directory

 ## TODO